Low poly car

 The Boolean modifier uses a Boolean operation.
 To create a round hole we want the difference between the car and the tyre.

-As Object select a tyre or cylinder.
-You can also use the pen.
+As Object select a tyre.
+You can also use the pen to select the tyre.

 In the Outliner, if you hide the tyre, you can see a nice hole surrounding the tyre.

 Add 3 more Boolean modifiers to the other tyres.

 For each Boolean modifier select a different tyre.

 To model car lights we will use a cylinder.

 Scale down the cylinder to the size of a car light.